- Abdominal Aortic Aneurysm

 Detailed information on cosmetic safety for contact lens wearers

 - Cowden Syndrome

 The risk for breast cancer, gastrointestinal cancers, and thyroid cancer is increased with Cowden syndrome, a rare genetic disorder.

 - Cradle Cap/Seborrheic Dermatitis

 Detailed information on cradle cap, including causes, symptoms, diagnosis, and treatment

-Craniosynostosis is a condition in which the fibrous joints between the skull’s bony plates close too early, causing problems with normal brain and skull growth.
+Craniosynostosis is a condition where one or more of the bones of the skull close too early.
+This can cause problems with normal brain and skull growth.

 - Crohn's Disease

 Crohn’s disease is part of a group of diseases known as inflammatory bowel disease or IBD.

 Detailed information on traveling healthy while on cruise ships